ros-tooling/setup-ros/README.md

 The default behavior is to only install development tools.
 No ROS binary distribution is installed in this case.
-This setup should be used when ROS is build entirely from source.
+This setup should be used when ROS is built entirely from source.

 ```yaml
 steps: